NatalieBlack/the_chosen_ones/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+A chrome extension that replaces variations on the phrase 'straight, cis, white men' with 'the chosen ones'.